of

 method, international function of mystery. of

-will become important when we start using monads because, as we will see, it's our responsibility to place values back into the type manually.new
+will become important when we start using monads because, as we will see, it's our responsibility to place values back into the type manually.

 keyword, there are several standard JavaScript tricks or libraries so let's use them and use of